 1. The capacity of the individual.

-You can see their raw capacity with 90% accuracy through their SIP report.
-Using the SIP online recruitment tool you can see long before you meet them regardless of their résumé (CV) exactly what type of salesperson they have the capacity for.
-These people represent a very small percentage of the population that if you are using the old ‘hire a bunch and see who sticks’ you will waste a lot of time and resources locating even one of them and years to build a team.
+SIP shows you their raw capacity with 90% accuracy.
+Using the SIP online recruitment tool, you can see long before you meet them regardless of their résumé (CV) exactly what type of salesperson they have the capacity for.
+Talented candidates represent a very small percentage of the population, so if you are using the old ‘hire a bunch and see who sticks’ system you will waste a lot of time and resources locating even one of them and years to build a team.

 Sales Inventory Profile, or SIP is an on-line recruitment tool available in all English speaking countries.